 Walk west past the First Infantry Division Monument to 17th Street NW.
 Walk north past the huge grey 19th century Eisenhower Executive Office Building to Pennsylvania Avenue.
 Lafayette Square is just east along this pedestrian street.

-The seven-acre park north of the White House is named for the Marquis de Lafayette.
-He was a wealthy French hero of the American Revolutionary War.
+The seven-acre park north of the White House is named for the Marquis de Lafayette, a wealthy French hero of the American Revolutionary War.
 The park has several statues of other European heroes of the Revolutionary War.
-The centerpiece is the 19th century statue of President and General, Andrew Jackson on horseback.
-This is the first bronze statue cast in the US.
+The centerpiece is the 19th-century statue of President and General, Andrew Jackson on horseback.
+This is the first bronze statue cast in the United States.

 St. John’s Episcopal Church

-This pretty yellow Greek revival building is also called the Church of the Presidents.
-Completed in 1816, every sitting president has visited at least once.
+On the north side of H Street NW, across from the park, sits the pretty, yellow, Greek Revival, Episcopal Church.
+Completed in 1816, it is also known as the Church of the Presidents since every sitting president has visited at least once.
 It is a National Historic Landmark.

 From Lafayette Square walk east to 15th Street NW and south for about 3 blocks to reach Pennsylvania Avenue where it continues east.

 The avenue between the White House and the Capitol Building is home to a number of monuments and museums.
 America’s Main Street often plays host to marches, parades, and protests.
-Wander history as you stroll to the Capitol Building.
+Wander history on a stroll to the Capitol Building.

 World War I Memorial